Skip to main content

 Volunteer puppy raisers receive a pup when they are approximately 8 weeks old, teach them good manners, and provide socialization experiences for about the first year and a half of the pups' lives.
 The pup is returned to one of our two campuses for formal guidework training when they are 15 months of age or older.
 Guide Dogs for the Blind will support you throughout the entire process, step by step, to help you reach the important milestones.
 Find a Puppy Club near you today.

-8. Make a donation to GDB.
+8. Donate to GDB.

 Your donation enables us to raise puppies, equip clients, and serve alumni.
 All of our programs and services are provided free of charge and we are funded entirely through private donations and gifts.
 Make a gift today.